Challenges of Generating Structurally Diverse Graphs: Experiments

 \paragraph{Analysis of structural characteristics}

-In this section, we analyze the structural characteristics of generated graphs.
-Figure~\ref{fig::2D_algorithms_main} visualizes various characteristics of generated graphs for the ER-mix baseline, IGGM, and the combination of Greedy, Genetics, and LocalOpt.
+Additionally, we analyze the structural characteristics of generated graphs.
+Figure~\ref{fig::2D_algorithms_main} visualizes various characteristics for the ER-mix baseline, IGGM, and the combination of Greedy, Genetic, and LocalOpt.
 Obtaining a set of graphs in which an individual characteristic is diverse is easy: this can be achieved with the basic ER-mix.
 Hence, we visualize the joint distributions of pairs of characteristics.

 It is clearly seen that compared to ER-mix, our algorithms lead to significantly more diverse pairs of characteristics.
 Also, it is worth mentioning that we often should not expect to cover all possible combinations: for instance, if the average degree is close to its maximal achievable value $n-1$, then the clustering coefficient has to be close to $1$.
-For more combinations of characteristics, please refer to Figure~\ref{fig::2D_algorithms_appendix} in Appendix.
+For more algorithms and combinations of characteristics, please refer to Figure~\ref{fig::2D_algorithms_appendix} in Appendix.

 \paragraph{Comparing graph distances} Visualizing pairwise graph characteristics can help in the analysis and comparison of different graph distances.
-Clearly, the generated graphs significantly depend on a particular graph distance used for computing diversity.
+Indeed, the generated graphs significantly depend on a particular graph distance used for computing diversity.
 We visualize this in Figure~\ref{fig::2D_graph_distances_main}.
-One observation that we make is that NetLSD is significantly biased towards the sparse graphs (for clarity, Figure~\ref{fig::2D_graph_distances_main} shows the results for NetLSD-heat, but the wave variant has the same patterns).
+One observation that we make is that NetLSD is significantly biased towards sparse graphs (for clarity, Figure~\ref{fig::2D_graph_distances_main} shows the results for NetLSD-heat, but the wave variant has the same patterns).
 Indeed, for most of the generated graphs, the clustering coefficient is zero.
 Similarly, the average degree is usually small.
 However, despite this, the remaining NetLSD graphs may cover diverse combinations of characteristics.
-The fact that NetLSD is biased towards sparse graphs can also be seen in Figure~\ref{fig::netlsd_iggm_all_graphs}, where we visualize the generated graphs.
-Then, Figure~\ref{fig::2D_graph_distances_main} shows the differences between GCD and Portrait-div: the former covers a larger spectrum of Gini coefficients~\citep{gini_coeff_article}, while the latter is significantly more diverse in terms of efficiency.
-This is natural, taking into account that GCD is based on local structures, while Portrait-div accounts for longer dependencies.
+The fact that NetLSD is biased towards sparse graphs can also be seen in Figures~\ref{fig::netlsd_heat_iggm_all_graphs}-\ref{fig::netlsd_wave_iggm_all_graphs}, where we visualize the generated graphs.
+Then, Figure~\ref{fig::2D_graph_distances_main} shows the differences between GCD and Portrait-div.
+For instance, Portrait-div is significantly more diverse in terms of efficiency.
+This is natural, taking into account that GCD is based on local structures, while Portrait-div accounts for global characteristics.